felixludos/Games/J'Accuse/README.md

 The gameplay shares some similarities with [Secret Hitler](https://www.secrethitler.com/), but gives players more flexibility in their roles, and thus more opportunities for organic cooperation (and potential betrayal).

-## Feedback

-Feedback is always very welcome!
-Please open an issue (or even a pull request) if you have any suggestions.

 ## Acknowledgements

 This game could not have been created without the help of my friends, family, and colleagues who generously provided their